api3dao/vitepress-docs/docs/reference/dapis/understand/self-funded.md

 No aggregation services are provided for self-funded dAPIs.

-For Self-funded dAPIs, the data provider is running its own Airnode and Airseeker and the dAPIs are pointed to it's own `beaconIds`.
-Anyone who decides to fund a self-funded dAPI will be funding the the Nodary's underlying `beaconId` and their wallet that the dAPI is pointed towards.
+For Self-funded dAPIs, A single data provider is running its own Airnode and Airseeker and the dAPIs are pointed to it's own `beaconIds`.
+Anyone who decides to fund a self-funded dAPI will be funding the the data provider's underlying `beaconId` and their wallet that the dAPI is mapped towards.

 ## Provider for Self-funded dAPIs

 Currently, for self-funded dAPIs, [Nodary<ExternalLinkImage/>]() is the data provider.
-Nodary is an independent group within the API3 ecosystem that are building high-impact oracle services.
+Nodary is an independent group within the API3 Ecosystem that are building high-impact oracle services.
 They currently operate 139 crypto, forex, stock and commodity asset price data feeds each on 24 chains, adding up to a total 3336 unique data feeds.

+See the guide [Subscribing to Self-funded dAPIs]() and learn more on how to access Self-funded dAPIs.

 <FlexEndTag/>